eensides/lucania/README.md

 Once this Regular version is done, i will be working on and uploading:<br>

 <b>
-1. Lucania Bold
+1. Lucania Bold <br>
-2. Lucania Simple (with the angled ends of some of the current letters straightened)
+2. Lucania Simple (with the angled ends of some of the current letters straightened) <br>
-3. Lucania Simple Bold
+3. Lucania Simple Bold <br>
-4. Lucania Simple Extra Bold
+4. Lucania Simple Extra Bold <br>
 </b><br>

 You can use this font freely for personal projects.
 For commercial use you can <a href="eenster@gmail.com"> contact me </a>